yannTrm/3d-classification/README.md

 ## About the Project

-- **Objective:**
-  - Create the Tower of Hanoi puzzle game in Virtual Reality.

 - **Development Period:**
   - Worked on this project in 2023 during my Master's in MMVAI at Paris Saclay.